OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0020.md

 - **Loss of Confidentiality**: Weak encryption may enable attackers to decipher and obtain sensitive information, resulting in unauthorized exposure and possible data breaches.

-- **Loss of Integrity**: Weak encryption may compromise the integrity of data, allowing adversaries to exploit vulnerabilities and potentially alter or manipulate the information without detection.
+- **Loss of Integrity**: Weak encryption can compromise the integrity of data, allowing adversaries to alter or manipulate the information without detection.

 ## Mode of Introduction